azoth-lang/azoth.language.design/pointers.md

 capabilities on pointers.
 However, it really isn't clear how to apply things like isolation, moving, and freezing to them.

 Rust has two types of pointers.
-Mutable pointers types are `*mut T` and "immutable" pointer types are `*const T`.
+Mutable pointer types are `*mut T` and "immutable" pointer types are `*const T`.
 However, their "immutable" pointer doesn't truly mean that the data it references cannot be changed.
 It is more properly a readonly pointer.
 Apparently, at one point it was just written `*T`.
 However, they were making mistakes when transcribing types from C. So they decided to